 If you want to start on a budget, get a USB microphone.

 If you’re planning on podcasting for the long-term, invest in a good analog microphone.
 There are still some budget analog microphones that aren’t much more expensive than USB options.

 There are tons of microphones out there, but here are some of the most popular ones recommended by most top audio bloggers, from cheapest to most expensive.

 - Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone (USB and analog): One of the few microphones with both a USB digital output and XLR analog output.
-You can get this microphone for well under $100, and for the sound quality it produces, it’s great value.
+You can get this microphone for well under $100, and for the sound quality it produces, it’s a great value.
 It’s a dynamic microphone that doesn’t pick up much background noise.
 The one caveat is that you need to be very close to it for it to work well, so set it up on a microphone stand for comfort.

 - Blue Yeti USB Microphone (USB): This is a mid-range USB microphone that is often recommended for podcasting beginners.
-It’s not too expensive, and produces relatively high quality sound output.
+It’s not too expensive and produces relatively high-quality sound output.
 It can pick up room echo and background noise, but if you know that you’ll be recording in a generally quiet area, it can do a good job.
 You’ll want a pop filter for this microphone.

 - Shure BETA 87A Supercardioid Condenser Microphone (Analog): For an analog microphone, this one has a reasonably low price at a few hundred dollars.
 It’s as good or better than what the majority of podcasters use, minus the ones with truly professional setups.
-It won’t pick up much background noise or room echo, and is pretty small and practical.
+It won’t pick up much background noise or room echo and is pretty small and practical.